dolatapatryk/recommender-system-project-2/README.md

 # Project 2: Neural-network recommender

 ### Project description
 Task there is to code a recommender based on a neural network model, tune it and evaluate it.
 This project tests different network architectures, different optimizers and their params as well as different sets of features given as input to the network.
+Recommender will recommend hotel rooms to users.
+Final results are compared to Amazon and Netflix recommender.
 - **project_1_data_preparation.ipynb** contains basic data preprocessing
 - **project_2_recommender_and_evaluation.ipynb** prepares user features, item features, code the recommender, tune it and validate it.